unikorn-cloud/compute/README.md

 #### Installing Prerequisites

 The Unikorn baremetal server component has a couple prerequisites that are required for correct functionality.
-If not installing server you can skip to the next section.
+If not installing the server component, skip to the next section.

 You'll need to install: